-Our 2008 Equity Incentive Plan allows for the issuance of incentive and non-qualified stock options and other forms of stock-based compensation to our employees, directors and consultants, subject to the restrictions provided in the plan.
+Our 2008 Equity Incentive Plan allows for the issuance of incentive and non-qualified stock options and other forms of stock-based compensation to our employees, directors and consultants, subject to the restrictions provided in the Plan.
 The exercise price for each stock option is determined by our board of directors, or a committee designated by our board of directors, as are the vesting requirements, which currently range from immediate to three years.
 Options granted have terms varying from three to ten years.

-Effective January 1, 2006, the Company adopted the requirements of SFAS No. 123 (revised 2004), Share-Based Payment (SFAS 123(R)).
-As specified in SFAS 123R, we value stock option awards using the "grant date fair value" method and expense them on a straight-line basis over the service period, generally the vesting period.
+Effective January 1, 2006, the Company adopted the requirements of SFAS No. 123 (revised 2004), Share-Based Payment (SFAS 123(R)) now codified as ASC 718 Compensation-Stock Compensation ("ASC 718).
+As specified in ASC 718, we value stock option awards using the "grant date fair value" method and expense them on a straight-line basis over the service period, generally the vesting period.
 We opted for early adoption of the provisions of SFAS 123R.
 The provisions of SFAS 123R are applicable to stock options awarded beginning in 2005 and we are recognizing compensation expense for options granted in 2005 and thereafter.
 Options and warrants granted to consultants for services rendered are similarly valued and expensed under SFAS 123 and other guidance.